A-Yoshimoto-Account/cs4485-stockmarket/README.md

 # cs4485-stockmarket 📈
 **NOTE: Do NOT hardcode any API keys and push them to this repository**

+An installation manual can be found in the `docs/` directory.
+It will detail the prerequisites, steps to install, and how to use the program.

 Group repository for UTD SP23 CS 4485 Project: What's Moving the Stock Market Today?
 (CS-Stock-T1)

 ---